 - Tail mode (in case of value > 0).
 In this mode:

 – a Mean-reversion strategy filters out (ignores) a buy/sell signal when the ‘RSI’ is below 50–RSI_Filter% / above 50+RSI_Filter%, respectively;

-– a Momentum strategy filters out a sell/buy signal when the ‘RSI’ is below 50–RSI_Filter% / above 50+RSI_Filter%.
+– a Momentum strategy filters out a sell/buy signal when the ‘RSI’ is below 50–RSI_Filter% / above 50+RSI_Filter%, respectively.

 This mode allows you to filter out too dangerous situations on the market.
-For example, an MR strategy can ignore any buy signals if the price drops too sharply because there is a high chance that the price will continue to fall.
-A BR strategy can ignore a buy signal if the price approaches the upper level with too high acceleration.
+For example, a MR strategy may ignore any buy signals if the price drops too sharply because there is a high chance that the price will continue to fall.
+A BR strategy may ignore a buy signal if the price approaches the upper level with too high acceleration.